Security · Trust overview

 3. Identity & access management

-4. Data residency & retention
+4. Where data is stored & retention

 Retention policy is summarized as follows, with the exact wording governed by the Terms of Service and Privacy Policy: